Who's Who in Musicals:

 After receiving her Bachelor's of Music Degree from the University of Montevallo, this gifted performer made her Broadway debut in the original ensemble of Andrew Lloyd Webber's Phantom of the Opera (1988).
 With her striking, golden-haired good looks and a breathtaking soprano voice, Luker was soon alternating as Christine, eventually taking on the role fulltime.
 She created the role of Lily in The Secret Garden (1991), where she introduced "Come to My Garden" and shared "How Was I to Know" with Mandy Patinkin.

 Luker was cast as Magnolia in Hal Prince's acclaimed revival of Show Boat (1994), for which she received her first Tony nomination.
 She starred as Maria Von Trapp in the revival of The Sound of Music (1998).
 Luker was the perfect choice to play Marion Paroo in Susan Stroman's revival of The Music Man (2000), receiving Tony, Drama Desk and Outer Critics Circle Award nominations.
 She also appeared Off-Broadway in Maury Yeston's Death Takes a Holiday (2011).
-Former wife of actor Gregory Jbara (Victor/Victoria, Billly Elliot), she is currently married to actor Danny Burstein (A Class Act, The Drowsy Chaperone, South Pacific), and is in the Alabama Hall of Fame.
+In 2014, she took over the role of the Fairy Godmother in Rodgers & Hammerstein's Cinderella.
+Former wife of actor Gregory Jbara (Victor/Victoria, Billly Elliot), Luker is currently married to actor Danny Burstein (The Drowsy Chaperone, South Pacific, Fiddler on the Roof), and is in the Alabama Hall of Fame.

 Dancer, choreographer, director